ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 {@snippet features/build-link-source}

-The {@link module:link/link~Link} feature brings support for link editing to the rich-text editor.
+The link feature brings support for link editing to the rich-text editor.
 It allows for inserting hyperlinks into the edited content and offers the UI to create and edit them.

 Thanks to the [autolink](#autolink-feature) plugin, typed or pasted URLs and e-mail addresses will be automatically turned into working links as you type.